zmodder/doom3-bfg-zgameplay/README.md

 ## Features

 - More useful armor: absorbs 50% of damage instead of 20%
-- Slightly more useful shotgun: less spread so more powerful at medium range.
+- Slightly more useful shotguns: less spread so more powerful at medium range.
+- Rebalanced super shotgun so that while it has more spread, it produces 25% more projectiles than two shotgun shots.
-- More realistic weapon reloading
+- Realistic weapon reloading
   - Allow reloading only when clip is empty (except shotgun)
   - Shotgun reloads one shell at a time (instead of two)
+- Realistic ammo pickups
+  - Pickup sizes are consistent with weapon clip sizes and pickup models.

 ## How to use